Home >> Meditation >> Basic Procedures for Alternate Nostril Breathing

 3X through both nostrils

 This variation is easier to remember and monitor.
-The inhalation and exhalations must be done as a full breath.
+Inhaling and exhaling must be done as a full breath.

 MORNING